frc-team-342/wpilibj/README.md

 wpilibj
 =======

-Copy of the Official WPILibJ Source Code
+This is a copy of the Official WPILibJ Source Code for reference use ONLY.